Maggieykw/FETC5510-Project/README.md

 # Financial Product Recommendation System
 Dataset can be found in here (https://www.kaggle.com/c/santander-product-recommendation/data)

-The product recommendation system is built based on the customer historical data It involves two filtering approaches: collaborative filtering and demographic filtering
+The product recommendation system is built based on the customer historical data.
+It involves two filtering approaches: collaborative filtering and demographic filtering

 Based on the model, it will output the following:
 - Top 1 recommended product for each customer